EdenHazardan/DSTC-SSDA/README.md

 Yuan Gao, Zilei Wang, Yixin, Zhang.
 University of Science and Technology of China.

+## Abstract
+Abstract—Semi-supervised domain adaptation (SSDA) for semantic segmentation aims to train a model that performs well on target domain by learning from both fully-labeled source domain and partially-labeled target domain data.
+The key to this task is how to collaborate the labeled data from both domains, as well as the unlabeled data, to benefit the model training complementarily.
+In this paper, we innovatively achieve this goal from both data combination and model mergence perspectives.
+To this end, we propose a co-training framework based on siamese networks, where two networks are encouraged to learn from each other by cross-supervision with pseudo labels of unlabeled data.
+Meanwhile, for the labeled data, we enforce two networks to separately learn the knowledge dominated by source domain and target domain.
+Specifically, we propose domain- specific initialization and differentiated cross-domain combina- tion of labeled data.
+Moreover, we propose a target-preferred alignment method to encourage the source-biased network to optimize towards target domain, as the target-biased network is more in line with the task than the source-biased network.
+We conduct extensive experiments on two challenging benchmarks, and the results demonstrate the effectiveness of our method, which outperforms previous state-of-the-art methods with con- siderable performance improvement.

 ## Install & Requirements

 The code has been tested on pytorch=1.8.0 and python3.8.
 Please refer to ``requirements.txt`` for detailed information.